-Profile of Tenuta San Leonardo
+Tenuta San Leonardo Winery Guide

 Founded in 1770, Tenuta San Leonardo sits on a sprawling and gorgeous estate near Avio.
 Grapes may have been grown here as early as 900 AD when monks from a monastery on the site made wine for mass.
 Part of the ancient monastery survives today and has been incorporated into the winery; its old hospice is now used as a cellar.
 The aristocratic Guerrieri Gonzaga family inherited the property in the 18th century and has been running it ever since.

 The 300-hectare estate lies in the heart of Vallagarina, between the villages of Masi and Borghetto on the banks of the Adige River.
-The fairly dry and loose gravelly soils of the 20 hectares of vineyards here are ideal for producing grapes with concentrated aromas and flavors.
+The relatively dry and loose gravelly soils of the 20 hectares of vineyards here are ideal for producing grapes with concentrated aromas and flavors.
 Particularly notable is the Cabernet Franc, which, due to the area’s unique terroir, is much less green than usual, giving the San Leonardo blend its tell-tale elegance and longevity.

 Wines produced